sinlov/drone-env-printer/README.md

 ## for what

-- this project used to drone CI
+- used to drone CI print env

 ## Pipeline Settings (.drone.yml)